 An unfortunate reality of our lives is that accidents happen around us every day.
 While most of these accidents are thankfully minor, some can cause serious damage to your body or your property.
 After certain accidents, such as car accidents, you may be able to file a claim with an insurance company for reimbursement for the damage you or your property sustained in the accident.
 However, these insurance companies have every incentive to low-ball you with their offers so that they can save money.
-Below, our experienced Baltimore personal injury lawyers at the Law Offices of Randolph Rice explain why you should never accept the first offer and why you made need to file a civil lawsuit to get what you are owed.
+Below, our experienced Baltimore personal injury lawyers at Rice, Murtha & Psoras explain why you should never accept the first offer and why you made need to file a civil lawsuit to get what you are owed.

 Why You Should Never Accept the First Insurance Offer